ekvll/myrmyr/README.md

 ## myrmyr

-**myrmyr** is a network traffic analyzer and visualizer that allows you to monitor and capture network packets in real-time, providing an intuitive dashboard and the ability to save packets for offline analysis.
+**myrmyr** is a CLI based network traffic analyzer and visualizer that allows you to monitor and capture network packets in real-time, providing an intuitive dashboard and the ability to save packets for offline analysis.

 ---